 5. Allows for software customization

 Intranets allow you to customize your solution to fit your exact business needs.
-With so many tools and solutions available in intranet solutions, you can identify your specific needs and build your intranet solution around them.
+With so many tools and solutions available in employee intranet portals you can identify your specific needs and build your an intranet portal around them.
 That way you are left with all of what you need and nothing that you don’t.
 You can also brand your intranet software, which helps unify your company and sets an example for formatting to your employees.
 Most intranet providers can tweak their software to fit your needs, so don’t be afraid to ask before implementing.

 Each enterprise has a specific way of conducting business, and a customizable intranet allows you to tailor your content accordingly.
 Another intranet benefit is that after it’s successfully built, your employees should be able to customize the software themselves without the consultation of experts or IT.
 The new age of intranets are fluid, functional, and evolve alongside your business.

 Employees can waste countless of hours when using an outdated information storage system.
 They get lost trying to remember where a document or piece of information was stored, or search through a mountain of files trying to find it.
 The benefit an intranet software plays in this scenario is that all data and documents are stored in one place.
 With an effective search engine, all your employees need to do is search across the intranet to find what they are looking for.
 This will increase productivity and streamline data management across the board.

 Not only can essential working documents become more accessible, but things like your employee handbook and PTO forms can be stored in an obvious, effective manner.
 Employees can become more self-sufficient with this type of knowledge at their fingertips, which frees up other employees to do their jobs as well.
 And, if all your content and documentation is stored well under one “roof”, it will provide a wealth of knowledge to your employees for whatever research or information they may need to complete a task.